 As far as the third Plan is concerned, we have not only carried out the physical targets which were set by that Plan but in most of the sectors we have exceeded it.
 However, I am not satisfied by the fact that enrolment in the primary sector and the secondary sector has exceeded what our expectations were.
-It is a mistake the sector by the primary sector set is a mistake the sector of the primary sector and the secondary set of the sector of the sector of the secondary set of the sector of the sector of the secondary sector is a sector of the the secondary schools.
+It is a mistake merely to depend upon the numbers.
+The statistics say that 50 million students are in the primary schools and 10 million students in the secondary schools.
 The question we should ask ourselves is, what sort of education are these boys and girls getting, what sort of schools are they attending and what sort of teachers have they got?
-In this connection, I should like to point out three or four serious. defects in our educational system today.
-Although the enrolment is very large, we have tremendous fall-off.
+In this connection, I should like to point out three or four serious defects in our educational system today.
+Although the enrolment isvery large, we have tremendous fall-off.
 Students go to the first, second and third standards, and then cease attending the school afterwards.
 This is a great national waste.
 Then, there is the tremendous loss caused by failures in examinations and this means a very great national loss.
-Again our schools are being attended toby untrained teachers.
+Again our schools are being attended to by untrained teachers.
 In most States there is a very big back-log of untrained teachers.
 Many schools, teaching many subjects, have just got one teacher.
 You cannot expect a teacher to teach different subjects to the students, as he cannot be an authority on history, geography, mathematics, science and what not.
 These are, therefore, some of the defects that we have to attend to.

 We have certain imbalances in our educational system which still continue.
 There are imbalances between the sexes.
 The education of girls still lags behind, perhaps due to social causes and other causes like lack of facilities for women teachers in villages.
 But our country cannot advance educationally unless the two sexes march together.
 I have always attached the greatest importance to women's education than to men's education.
 Any country where the women are not educated cannot consider itself a modern or advanced country.
 Then, we have regional imbalances between the tribal areas and nontribal areas in many states.
 We have a large number of people who are described as tribal people.
 Educationally they are very backward.
 But let us not forget that they are citizens of our country with all the rights that the Costitution confers upon a citizen and we cannot permit these tribal areas to lag behind other areas in the States.
 We also have imbalances-apart from the tribal areas-in the State itself.
 One part of the State is advanced and the other part is not advanced.
-It is necessary to do away with these imbalances and to see that all sectors of our people and all regions of our country advance together in the field of education.
+It is necessary to do away with these imbalances and to see that all sectors of our people and all regions of our country advance together: in the field of education.